 We expect to continue to incur losses for the foreseeable future as we continue to incur significant expenses.
 Accordingly, as a result of our financial condition, we will need to engage in equity and/or debt financing arrangements to secure additional funds to continue our existing business operations and to fund our obligations.
 If we raise additional funds through future issuances of equity (including preferred stock) or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our Class A common stock, including, without limitation, in respect of the payment of dividends and the payment of liquidating distributions.
 Because our decision to issue debt or preferred securities in any future offering, or to borrow money from lenders, will depend in part on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing, or nature of any such future offerings or borrowings.
+For example, financial market instability or disruptions to the banking system due to bank failures, particularly in light of the recent events that have occurred with respect to Silicon Valley Bank and Signature Bank, may adversely affect our ability to enter into new financing arrangements and facilities, or our ability to access existing cash, cash equivalents and investments.

 Holders of our Class A common stock will bear the risk of any such future offerings or borrowings.
 Further, any future debt financing could require compliance with restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.
 Debt financing must be repaid regardless of whether we generate revenues or cash flows from operations and may be secured by substantially all of our assets.